tobek/laminae/04-lnc.md

 Proposals for projects can be presented at an office at the Scaffold.
 Those who wish to do so should first review the extensive proposal requirements and consult the guild directory, in order to ascertain the appropriate guild to petition and to seek out relevant Architects for their advice.

-Ref[Apertures] to the Unfolding can be found in esteemed engineering and architecture guilds across the multiverse, as well as in the possession of the odd library or patron of the arts.
+REF[Apertures] to the Unfolding can be found in esteemed engineering and architecture guilds across the multiverse, as well as in the possession of the odd library or patron of the arts.
 Notably lacking a connection is REF[Soblei]; the legend is that before its destruction the ruler of that otherwise famously aperture-laden place was so incensed with consequences stemming from a resident's commission that any connection between the two realms was severed.

 ## Locations